Good News –

 Buy clean energy from your energy provider, such as PNM’s Sky Blue® Program and Xcel’s Solar*Connect Community, for an extra charge.
 (Because of the Energy Transition Act, New Mexico electricity generation is getting greener all the time).

-Subscribe to a New Mexico Community Solar solar farm
+Subscribe to a New Mexico Community Solar program.

 Join a Local Energy Cooperative